stompie222/Portfolio-Website/README.md

 ## Live Demo

-You can view the live demo of my portfolio website here: ( still struggling to host it online, any help is appreciated )
+You can view the live demo of my portfolio website here: ( still struggling to host it online, any help is appreciated ) struggling with the photos, I think it is just a technical problem with the files in my documents on my computer, still figuring it out.

 ## Features